Skip to Content

 • Federal Supplemental Educational Opportunity Grant (FSEOG)

-Students who owe a repayment are encouraged to immediately pay the amount in full to the campus Business Office.
+If a student owes a repayment, they are encouraged to immediately pay the amount in full to the campus Business Office.
 The Business Office will credit the funds to the appropriate account.
 However, if the student is unable to repay the amount in full, they may sign a repayment contract.
-The contract will allow the student to repay in monthly installments.
+The contract will allow the student to make monthly payments.

-A post-withdrawal calculation is performed to determine the portion of earned aid that the student was entitled to prior to withdrawing.
+As mentioned above, an unofficial withdrawal occurs when the student doesn’t complete the official withdrawal process.
+Once it is determined that the student has unofficially withdrawn, a post-withdrawal calculation is performed to determine the portion of earned aid that the student was entitled to prior to withdrawing.
 Any outstanding institutional charges will be deducted from the post-withdrawal disbursement.
-Any remaining balance will first be used to repay any outstanding university charges and any subsequent balances will be refunded to the student/parent as soon as possible but no later than 14 days after the calculation.
+Any remaining balance will first be used to repay any outstanding university charges and any subsequent balances will be refunded to the student or parent borrower as soon as possible but no later than 14 days after the calculation.

-If a student receives financial aid, but never attends classes, the Financial Aid Office must return all disbursed funds to the respective federal, state and institutional aid programs.
+If a student receives financial aid, but never attends classes, the Financial Aid Office must return all disbursed funds to the respective federal, state, and institutional aid programs and the student may be billed if they receive a refund.

 Challenge the conventional.
 Create the exceptional.
 No Limits.